mrWh1te/Botmation/README.md

 }
 ```

 This is as simple as it gets.
-When there is no need to add a layer of customization to the `BotAction`, then there is no need to wrap it with higher-order sync functions.
+There is no additional layers of functions to customize the `BotAction`, so there are no higher-order sync functions wrapping it.
 Simplicity is great, use this style when possible.

-Now what if you want to create a `BotAction` that is customizable?
+Now what if you want to create a `BotAction` that is more dynamic?
 Let's take a look at a simple one, in "Navigation" called `reload()` that simply reloads the browser page, like hitting the "refresh" button with some optional `options`:

 ```typescript
 const reload = (options?: NavigationOptions): BotAction =>